-Our eye doctor in Plano, Texas, will check your vision thoroughly to provide you with an accurate prescription.
+Our eye doctors, will check your vision thoroughly to provide you with an accurate prescription.
 If you wear eyeglasses or contact lenses, your visual acuity will be assessed both with and without your corrective lenses.

 You'll be asked to read from a basic eye chart, which tests your eyesight at various distances.
 The normal measurement for eyes with no refractive error is 20/20.
 We'll also use a phoropter to check carefully for astigmatism, nearsightedness, and farsightedness.
 This procedure involves having you look through a series of lenses, and you'll need to give feedback on which ones give the clearest vision.
 With the aid of a retinoscope, we'll measure how light focuses on your retina with each of the different lenses.

 These tests, among others, provide us with the information needed to check your eye health and issue an accurate prescription.